 However, most states with massage licensing criteria commonly require between 500 to 600 hours of massage therapy training.
-This equates to a tuition range of between $5,000 and $9,000 for your certificate.
+This equates to a tuition range of between $6,000 and $10,000 for your certificate, depending upon the school and its location.
+For example, Berkana Institute of Massage Therapy charges $10,750 for a 600 hour certification program.
 While some programs include the cost of a massage table—around $500—in their tuition prices, not all do.
 If you enroll in a program that requires you to buy your own table, you'll want to budget this into your massage therapy school cost.

 *Cost of tuition only.
 Prices do not reflect other fees.

 If you attend an accredited massage therapy program, you could be eligible for federal loans and grants.